 While his perfect score will help him get accepted to almost any college of his choice, he is still undecided on a school or a major.
 He may follow in his sister Prachi's footsteps and attend Princeton University.

-"I will probably end up majoring in math, Mr. and Mrs. Parihar knew that by entering engineering, law or maybe physics like my sister. their son into a lot of competitions, he would be But it is pretty open right now; I am not really
+"I will probably end up majoring in math, engineering, law or maybe physics like my sister.
+But it is pretty open right now; I am not really sure what I want to do."